Radium: Production

 Uranium had no large scale application in the late 19th century and therefore no large uranium mines existed.
-In the beginning the only large source for uranium ore was the silver mines in Jáchymov, Austria-Hungary (now Czech Republic).
+In the beginning, the silver mines in Jáchymov, Austria-Hungary (now Czech Republic) were the only large sources for uranium ore.
 The uranium ore was only a byproduct of the mining activities.

 In the first extraction of radium, Curie used the residues after extraction of uranium from pitchblende.
 The uranium had been extracted by dissolution in sulfuric acid leaving radium sulfate, which is similar to barium sulfate but even less soluble in the residues.
 The residues also contained rather substantial amounts of barium sulfate which thus acted as a carrier for the radium sulfate.
 The first steps of the radium extraction process involved boiling with sodium hydroxide, followed by hydrochloric acid treatment to minimize impurities of other compounds.
 The remaining residue was then treated with sodium carbonate to convert the barium sulfate into barium carbonate (carrying the radium), thus making it soluble in hydrochloric acid.
 After dissolution, the barium and radium were reprecipitated as sulfates; this was then repeated to further purify the mixed sulfate.
 Some impurities that form insoluble sulfides were removed by treating the chloride solution with hydrogen sulfide, followed by filtering.
 When the mixed sulfates were pure enough, they were once more converted to mixed chlorides; barium and radium thereafter were separated by fractional crystallisation while monitoring the progress using a spectroscope (radium gives characteristic red lines in contrast to the green barium lines), and the electroscope.

 After the isolation of radium by Marie and Pierre Curie from uranium ore from Jáchymov, several scientists started to isolate radium in small quantities.
 Later, small companies purchased mine tailings from Jáchymov mines and started isolating radium.
 In 1904, the Austrian government nationalised the mines and stopped exporting raw ore.
-Until 1912 when radium production increased, radium availability was low.
+Until 1912, when radium production increased, radium availability was low.

 The formation of an Austrian monopoly and the strong urge of other countries to have access to radium led to a worldwide search for uranium ores.
-The United States took over as leading producer in the early 1910s.
-The Carnotite sands in Colorado provide some of the element, but richer ores are found in the Congo and the area of the Great Bear Lake and the Great Slave Lake of northwestern Canada.
-Neither of the deposits is mined for radium but the uranium content makes mining profitable.
+The United States took over as leading producer in the early 1910s, producing 70 g total from 1913 to 1920 in Pittsburgh alone.